 Lisa joined CommunityAmerica in 1995 and during her tenure has overseen nearly every function of the Credit Union.
-In her first five years as CEO, she has advanced the organization to more than $2.9 billion in assets and launched a series of new business divisions and strategies helping members achieve true financial peace-of-mind in their lives.
+In her first five years as CEO, she has advanced the organization to more than $3 billion in assets and launched a series of new business divisions and strategies helping members achieve true financial peace-of-mind in their lives.

-Lisa is one of three Kansas Citians to be recognized in 2019 among the ‘Top 100 Financial Executives’ by the national Business Journal network, and has been selected as a ‘Power 100’ honoree by the Kansas City Business Journal every year since becoming CEO.
+Lisa is one of three Kansas Citians to be recognized among the ‘Top 100 Financial Executives’ by the national Business Journal, and has been selected as a ‘Power 100’ honoree by the Kansas City Business Journal every year since becoming CEO.
 She was recently recognized by Rockhurst University with the Rashford-Lyon Award for Leadership and Ethics and has been featured in both 435 South Magazine and Ingram’s Magazine as a powerful and influential leader in KC.

 Under Lisa’s leadership, CommunityAmerica was recently named a ‘Best Place to Work’ in the Kansas City Business Journal, as well as the Nonprofit Connect ‘Business Philanthropist of the Year.’

 Lisa and her husband Barry live in Lee’s Summit, Mo.
 A native of Independence, Mo., she continues to be active in the Jackson County community where she was raised.
 Lisa enjoys spending her free time with her family, including three children, nine brothers and sisters, nieces and nephews, and her granddaughters Ava and Emmie.